wybin4/markdown-previewer/README.md

 simple markdown previewer

-this is the implementation of the task from the freecodecamp course - front end development libraries. the design is partially borrowed from an external source, the color palette is taken from a specialized site.
+this is the implementation of the task from the freecodecamp course - front end development libraries. the color palette is taken from a specialized site.

 the results are: